 1. What requirements/systems will be in place for notification to Health Homes when clients present in emergency rooms and inpatient settings, especially in situations where the emergency room/inpatient setting is not part of the Health Home?

-2. Will there be a unique patient identifier to inform providers about a patient's health home?
+2. Will there be a unique patient identifier to inform providers about a patient's Health Home?

 3. What happens to behavioral health consumers who opt out of a health home?

-5. Who will be assigning consumers?
+5. Who will be assigning individuals to Health Homes?

 6. How will consumers be notified of their assignment?